 - i.
-Independent Expenditure means an Expenditure made by any Person including a payment of public moneys by a state or local governmental agency, in connection with a communication which expressly advocates the election or defeat of a clearly identified Candidate or the qualification, passage or defeat of a clearly identified measure, or taken as a whole and in context, unambiguously urges a particular result in an Election but which is not made to or at the behest of the affected Candidate or Committee. - means proprietorship. j.
-Person an individual. firm. partnership, ioint venture, syndicate, business trust. company, corporation, limited liability company, association, committee, and any other organization or group of persons acting in concert.
+Independent Expenditure means an Expenditure made by any Person including a payment of public moneys by a state or local governmental agency, in connection with a communication which expressly advocates the election or defeat of a clearly identified Candidate or the qualification, passage or defeat of a clearly identified measure, or taken as a whole and in context, unambiguously urges a particular result in an Election but which is not made to or at the behest of the affected Candidate or Committee. - j.
+Person means an individual, proprietorship, firm, partnership, joint venture, syndicate, business trust, company, corporation, limited liability company, association, committee, and any other organization or group of persons acting in concert.
 A Person shall include, but is not limited to, a Committee or Candidate. - k.
 Political Reform Act means the California Political Reform Act of 1974 (Government Code Sections 81000 et seq., as amended).